ibexa/documentation-developer/docs/guide/personalization.md

     Therefore it is crucial to check if the content export has been successful, as e.g. deeplinks and image references are included.
     If the export is NOT successful, the personalization engine will not have the full content information.
 This will break the recommendations.
 Even if the recommendations are displayed, there is a big chance they won't have images, titles or deeplinks.

 In order to allow displaying recommendations on your site, you must add some code which will integrate the recommender engine (with your site).
-This can be achieved with just a few steps (assuming that `EzSystemsRecommendlationBundle` is properly configured and enabled in `AppKernel.php`):
+This can be achieved with a few steps (assuming that `EzSystemsRecommendlationBundle` is properly configured and enabled in `AppKernel.php`):

 Add the following JavaScript assets to your header template: